 Confidentiality and information security are key elements of our professional responsibilities.
-Misuse or loss of confidential client information or personal data may expose the Firm to legal proceedings and it may also impact our reputation.
+Misuse or loss of confidential client information or personal data may expose the firm to legal proceedings and it may also impact our reputation.

-The Firm's Chief Operating Officer, Paul Tuite, is the TLT member responsible for information security.
+The firm's Chief Operating Officer, Paul Tuite, is the TLT member responsible for information security.

 In this role, he is supported by the Information Protection Committee, which is responsible for providing oversight, policy and strategic direction on information risk matters.
 Membership of the Information Protection Committee comprises representatives from Risk & Quality, Office of General Counsel, Information Technology, Data Protection, Information Security and the Lines of Service.

-As part of the Firm's membership of CAI, all of our people are required to comply with CAI's fundamental principle of confidentiality.
+As part of the firm's membership of CAI, all of our people are required to comply with CAI's fundamental principle of confidentiality.
 There are legal and regulatory obligations on our people regarding handling of confidential information and personal data, and contractual terms govern the use and disclosure of information.
-The Firm provides confidentiality and data protection training upon recruitment, together with regular awareness campaigns for all our people in respect of their information security obligations.